slevey087/nashJS/docs/strategy-design.md

 If you are coding a strategy for an existing game (such as to enter a tournament), then you would probably use the script method.
 If you are coding a strategy to package along with a new stock game, then you would probably use the object method.
 We'll talk about them in more detail now.

 **Note**: if you are registering the strategy from within a file that is called by `loadStrategy` or `loadStrategyFolder`, then `registerStrategy` and `registerStrategyObject` will be injected into the context, so there is no need to fetch them from anywhere.
-If you are registering the strategy from within a game file, or using Javascript's `require` or `import`, be sure to `require` the function you need, like so `var {registerStrategy} = require("nashJS");`
+If you are registering the strategy from within a game file, or using Javascript's `require` or `import`, be sure to `require` the function you need, like so `var {registerStrategy} = require("nashjs");`

 ## Script Method